July Fishing Forcast • Big Bass Reported • Sea Bass Fishing Is Hot • New Regulation For Sea Bass And Porgies

-Posted by Bryan Reissig on
+Posted by Joe Wolf on

 Follow us on Instagram

-If you have a boat. head out to the ocean, and try for some big bass. the bunker schools are close, between 30 and 60 feet of water. the bunker seems to be balled up close to the bottom, getting yourself a fresh bunker and get it to the bottom.
+If you have a boat. head out to the ocean, and try for some big Striped bass. the bunker schools are close, between 30 and 60 feet of water. the bunker seems to be balled up close to the bottom, getting yourself a fresh bunker and get it to the bottom.
 Bass coming over the rails have been 40 plus pounds. make sure once you snag your bunker you get him in and on to a in-line circle hook, before you send him back down.

 Bluefish continue to dominate the island with fish being pulled out of our local docks, inlets and bays.
 Many of these fish have been caught in and around bunker pods.
 A great way to target these fish is bunker chunks or live lining a whole bunker.
 Diamond jigs and sp minnows will also do the trick.